tbarbette/npf/README.md

 To choose the type of graph, the number of dynamic variables is taken into account.

-Below, npf-run gave two series to the Grapher (current and last commit), while the testie generate a matrix of Burst and Lengths, that is 2 dynamic variables and only a barplot can render that correctly as lines would be uncomparable.
+Below, npf-run gave two series to the Grapher (current and last commit), while the test script generate a matrix of Burst and Lengths, that is 2 dynamic variables and only a barplot can render that correctly as lines would be uncomparable.